 Alternately, you may consider a different type of Bible — such as a study Bible or even a journaling Bible.
 (And if you do decide to get a journaling Bible, definitely check out this Bible journaling kit to go with it)

 Never look forward to reading the Bible?
-Check out this article: “How to Get Excited About Reading the Bible” for some great tips to change that.
+Check out this article: “Do You Truly Enjoy Reading the Bible?
+You Can!” for some great tips to change that.

 - Bible Study Methods Course (+Bonuses)